Table of Contents

 If something goes wrong and the transaction is not handled correctly, it may cost you far more to undo the damage.
 Plus, lawyers can provide advice and help you negotiate the terms of the contract, which can help save you money in the long term.

-While no one likes paying additional costs on top of the expenses needed to close on a home, hiring an experienced attorney is highly recommended, especially if you're buying a condo or co-op in NYC.
+While no one likes paying additional costs on top of the expenses needed to close on a home, hiring an experienced attorney is highly recommended, especially if you're buying a co-op in NYC.
 Real estate attorney fees in New York tend to be very reasonable, and they will protect you from the myriad of things that can go wrong during closing and ensure that the process is as smooth as possible.